afkarxyz/spddl/README.md

 ## How it works

 1. Enter a Spotify track, album, or playlist URL when prompted
-2. Choose your preferred download method (SpotifyDown or Yank)
-3. For albums and playlists, you can choose to download all tracks or select specific ones
+2. For albums and playlists, you can choose to download all tracks or select specific ones
-4. The script will download the tracks, saving them as MP3 files in the appropriate folders
+3. The script will download the tracks, saving them as MP3 files in the appropriate folders
-5. Metadata and cover art are automatically added to the downloaded files
+4. Metadata and cover art are automatically added to the downloaded files

 ## Legal Notice